wayfair-incubator/pygitops/docs/why-pygitops.md

 What is the difference between GitPython and pygitops?

 The primary difference between GitPython and pygitops is one of generalization.
 GitPython has, relative to pygitops, a small amount of generalization.
-It provides relatively low-level access to git functions and objects.
+It provides relatively low-level access to Git functions and objects.
 Pygitops has a relatively large amount of generalization.
-It provides higher-level access to git functionality.
+It provides higher-level access to Git functionality.

 Another difference is that pygitops is built around operations (functions and [context managers](https://docs.python.org/3/reference/datamodel.html#context-managers)) while
 GitPython takes a more object-oriented approach basing most of its functionality on objects and their methods.